 On the 100 Yuan note, you will find The Great Hall of the People, located in Beijing.
-This imposing structure is the meeting venue of the National People’s Congress and Chinese Parliament.
-It is considered the political centre of China.
+This imposing structure is the meeting venue of the National People’s Congress and the Chinese Parliament.
+It is considered the political center of China.
 Its main highlight is the red star on the ceiling and the surrounding patterns of blue waves representing the Chinese people.

-The reverse side of the 50 Yuan note shows a must-visit sight to be experienced on you Tibet tour, the Potala Palace in Lhasa.
+The reverse side of the 50 Yuan note shows a must-visit sight to be experienced on a Tibet tour, the Potala Palace in Lhasa.
 Once the spiritual center in Tibet and residence of the Dalai Lama, today, the palace is used as a museum.
 With over 1000 rooms and various statues, tombs, and antiques to admire, it’s easy to catch a glimpse of life inside these walls more than half a century ago.

 No cruise along the Yangtze River is complete, without passing the Three Gorges.
 Featured on the reverse side of the 10 Yuan note, is the Qutang Gorge.
 Even though it’s the shortest of the three, it’s also considered the most spectacular one.
 The imposing mountains on either side of the narrow river make for a breathtaking view.

 On the reverse side of the 5 Yuan note, the Mount Tai stands tall (1545 meters, to be exact).
-It’s one of five sacred mountains in mainland China, and has been an important place of worship for the last 3000 years.
+It’s one of five sacred mountains in mainland China and has been an important place of worship for the last 3000 years.
 Mount Tai offers spectacular views of its surroundings and has been on the UNESCO World Heritage list since 1987.

 The most famous and beautiful West Lake in the world, according to Lonely Planet.
 No wonder it’s shown on the reverse side of the 1 Yuan note.
-The West Lake truly makes Hangzhou a memorable travel destination.
+West Lake truly makes Hangzhou a memorable travel destination.
 The West Lake inspired many gardeners, poets, and painters with its scenic natural beauty.
 The most iconic view of the West Lake is the three man-made islands, called “Three Ponds Mirroring the Moon” West Lake was recognized as a UNESCO World Heritage Site in 2011.